reinerben/songbase/README.md

 ## Features
 * Check if all songs are existing
-* Manages if songs have to be renamed or moved within the music folder tree
+* Manages playlists if songs have to be renamed or moved within the music folder tree
 * Shuffle playlist order.
 Interprets are considerd during shuffling so they don't follow each other
 * Sort a playlist (case insensitive)
 * Combine playlists to one list